 Read What We Fund to find out more.

-You can apply to the Create Fund once in a 12 month period and applications are accepted from people who are:
+You can apply to the Create Fund once in a 12 month period and applications are accepted from emerging/early career artists, heritage or cultural activators or practitioners who are:

 In addition, your project must be time limited with a definite start and end date.